hmaach/groupie-tracker/README.md

 The application is divided into four main parts based on the API provided:

 1. **Artists**: Contains information about bands and artists, including names, images, the start year of their activity, their first album release date, and members.
-2. **Locations**: Lists the last and upcoming concert locations.
+2. **Locations**: Lists the last and upcoming concert locations, with locations normalized to ensure readability.
-3. **Dates**: Provides details on the last and upcoming concert dates.
+3. **Dates**: Provides details on the last and upcoming concert dates, displayed in a visually appealing format.
-4. **Relation**: Connects artists, dates, and locations, forming the link between the other components.
+4. **Relation**: Connects artists, dates, and locations, forming the link between the other components, allowing for a comprehensive view of artist activities.

-## Instructions
+## Features

-### Backend

-- **Language**: Go
-- **Packages**: Only standard Go packages are used.
-- **Functionality**: The backend handles API requests, processes data, and serves responses to the frontend.
-- **Error Handling**: Ensure the server does not crash, and all pages work correctly.
-Implement error handling and validation.
-- **Testing**: Unit tests are recommended to ensure code reliability.

-### Frontend

-- **Language**: HTML
-- **Visualization**: Display data using a variety of UI components such as blocks, cards, tables, lists, and graphics.
-- **Event Handling**: Implement actions triggered by user interactions that communicate with the server to fetch and display data dynamically.

-### API Interaction

-- **RESTful API**: The frontend communicates with the backend through RESTful API endpoints.
-- **Request-Response**: Implement features that involve client-server requests and handle responses to update the user interface accordingly.
+- **Artist Information**: View details about artists, including images, biographical information, and members.
+The index page lists all artists with limited information, while detailed views are available for each artist.
+- **Concert Dates and Locations**: Display upcoming and past concert dates for each artist, along with the venues where the concerts are held.
+Dates are presented in a visually distinctive format.
+- **Interactive Elements**: Engage with various UI components to fetch and view data dynamically, such as clicking on an artist card to view more details.
+- **Styling**: Consistent and professional styling throughout the application, including a polished look for the detail pages and normalization of location names (e.g., converting "florida-usa" to "Florida USA").

 ## Setup and Installation